gauravmishra2123/AeroInspect.AI/README.md

 Our deep learning model, like a master sculptor chipping away at the marble, learns from a thousand missteps to reveal the flawless form within—detecting defects early, ensuring timely deliveries, and achieving the highest standard of quality.

+To keep planes in the sky and businesses on schedule, there is an urgent need for deep learning model innovative quality assurance solutions that minimize delays and elevate standards.

+# **Problem statement we are trying to address**

+The aviation industry is facing challenges in delivering products and services on time because of quality issues.
+These problems occur because:

+1. **High Costs of Quality Failures:** When mistakes are found in the design or manufacturing process, fixing them can be very expensive.
+This is because aviation requires a high level of precision and any errors can have serious consequences.

+2. **Need for Precision:** The aviation industry requires very precise standards in design and manufacturing, which makes it harder to maintain consistent quality.

+Because of these issues, there is a need for a more effective quality assurance system that can prevent errors and ensure that everything is done correctly the first time, thus helping the industry achieve timely deliveries.